 This concluding section of the guide provides data and statistics on CSP sign-up periods under the 2008 Farm Bill (2009 - 2013).
-NSAC will update CSP data for 2014 and following years as soon as the data is made available by NRCS.
+NSAC provides regular updates on recent CSP data on our blog as soon as that data is made available by NRCS.